auth0/docs/articles/getting-started/the-basics.md

 ## Domain

 As discussed in the previous section, when you create a new account with Auth0, you are asked to pick a name for your **Tenant**.
 This name, appended with `auth0.com`, will be your Auth0 **Domain**.
-It's the base URL you will be using when you want to access our API (e.g. to authenticate a user).
+It's the base URL you will be using when you want to access our API (for example, to authenticate a user).
 The name format is `TENANT-NAME.auth0.com` (you get to pick the `TENANT-NAME` part).

 In our example, `Example-Co` picked the name `example-co`; hence their domain is `example-co.auth0.com`.